 Christian Wenger <email@example.com>

-When Capt LaRochelle jumps from his burning ship he is wearing a white shirt, but when subsequently brought aboard the Sheba Queen his shirt is green.
-Moments later when he enters Anne's cabin he is wearing a different shirt (sleeves hanging over cuffs) and a narrower cummerbund.
+When Captain LaRochelle jumps from his burning ship, he is wearing a white shirt, but when subsequently brought aboard the Sheba Queen his shirt is green.
+Moments later when he enters Anne's cabin he is wearing yet a different shirt (sleeves hanging over cuffs) and a narrower cummerbund.
 See more »

 Captain Pierre François LaRochelle:

 I've worn irons.
 I've been spreadeagled and flogged.
 I've been under the cutlass of Blackbeard himself.
 And called red-handed cutthroats my friends.
 And stood by and watched murders and worse.
 And that's not all.

 See more »

 A woman's desperation defending her sorrow with her sword.